serebrov/vimrc/README.md

   ...
 G
 ```

+Note that `:` can be in general used as motion, not only to specify the range: `d:call search('f')` will delete until the next 'f' found by search() function.

 There is also `[count]_` motion which moves `count-1` lines down and jumps to the start.
 It is like a `^` motion, but with count.
 If there is no count or count=1 it moves to the current line start, with count > 1 moves down and jumps to the start.

 The `[N]%` jumps to the N% of the file, `:[range]go[to] [count]` and `[count]go` jump to the `count` byte in the file.